POSTPARTUM STRENGTH

 Diastasis + pelvic floor first

-We check for separation and dysfunction before we load anything.
+We check for separation and dysfunction before loading anything.
 Programming around it without screening is how injuries happen.

 02 · RECONNECT